jayshetti/LibraryApp_With_NamedPipe/README.md

 ***************************************************
 * This project is demo for NamedPipe using which the small libarary application is implemented
-* There are 3 Application
+* There are 2 Applications
    1] Server
    2] Client